wp-plugins/tag-groups/readme.txt

 FEATURES

-* different styling of tags according to whether they are assigned to the post or page (assigned_class)
+* option for different styling of tags according to whether they are assigned to the post or page (assigned_class)
-* force displaying all groups (show_all_groups)
+* option to force displaying all groups (show_all_groups)

 = 0.15.1 =